babygang-c64/BygShellV2/README.md

 ```
 **is_filter**
 ```
-    Check if pString in R0 contains wildcards (* and ?)
-    C=1 if wildcards were found
+    Check if pString in R0 contains wildcards for parameter expansion (* and $) C=1 if wildcards were found
 ```